tomjohnburton/terraform-provider-hetzner-robot/README.md

 # background to this fork

-Initial found this via terraform (https://registry.terraform.io/providers/mwudka/hetznerrobot/latest) and here in github at https://github.com/peters-it/terraform-provider-hetzner-robot, but it seems but unfortunately it looks like it is no longer maintained.
+Initial found this via terraform (https://registry.terraform.io/providers/mwudka/hetznerrobot/latest) and here in github at https://github.com/mwudka/terraform-provider-hetznerrobot, but it seems unfortunately it looks like it is no longer maintained.
 As you can see, I have again made a fork of what I consider to be good improvements and new features from https://github.com/SLoeuillet/terraform-provider-hetznerrobot.